Funcan/blog-template/public/posts/1-week-on-a-pixel-3/post.md

 and wait for the next generation.
 I've just about been pushed over the hump by the camera quality, and I'll see what I can do about fixing some of the niggles.

+If you've any tips for fixing my complaints, I'd love to hear them so please do [mail me](mailto:duncan.thomas@gmail.com).